If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Marking a honeybee queen is done using one of two methods.
 You can go for the use of a harmless dye to mark her in color or use small convex discs.
 Using color, a code has been developed for use.
 It is internationally used by all beekeepers to mark their queen bees.
 Tiny discs with identification numbers or code can be used to mark queen bees.
 They are also called opalithplattchen.

 - The use of tiny convex discs is not very popular.
 They often slip off the queen bee and undo all the work you had done identifying and marking the queen bee.

 - The discs are however great for when you have many queen bees born and used on honeybee colonies in the same year.
 They can be used alongside color code marking of queen bees.

 Queen Marking Colors

-- For years ending in 1 or 6, a white color is used to mark the queen bee.
+- For years ending in 1 or 6, the color white is used to mark the queen bee.

 - A yellow color is used for years ending with 2 or 7.

-- For years ending with 3 or 8, a red color is used.
+- For years ending with 3 or 8, the color red is used.

 - A green color is used for years ending with 4 or 9.

 - Finally, a blue color is used for years ending with 5 or 0.